End product formulation & manufacturing

 Hybrid products to optimize nutrition, taste, cost, and sustainability

-Hybrid products are a promising means to improve the cost and sustainability of animal-derived meat while improving the taste of plant proteins.
-Promoting the health benefits of hybrids may facilitate consumer acceptance, but more research is needed to identify the optimal blend ratios to increase nutrition without compromising flavor.
+Hybrid products are a promising means to introduce cost-competitive versions of cultivated meat to the market while improving the taste of plant proteins.
+Promoting the health benefits of hybrids may facilitate consumer acceptance, but more research is needed to identify the optimal ratios between plant-based and cultivated ingredients to increase nutrition without compromising flavor.

 Solutions Database